 - Auto cybersecurity

-Only electric vehicle companies with a significant emphasis on one or more of these fields are included.
+Electric vehicle companies are included only if they have a significant emphasis on one or more of these fields.
 We exclude companies working on the industrial aspect of the automotive space (such as manufacturing), as well as startups working on broader mobility solutions like parking, bike-sharing, and so on.